Upper School Mathematics

 • Analytic and graphical solutions of simple differential equations (if time allows)

-Advanced Topics Mathematics: Calculus I
+Advanced Topics Mathematics: Calculus I (Year Long)

 Prerequisite: Precalculus

 AT Calculus I offers a rigorous study of differential and integral calculus at a college level.
 Success in Calculus is highly dependent on strong mechanical skills with algebra and trigonometry.
 That said, our goal in mastering these skills is to go beyond and recognize deeper patterns and abstractions relating to rates of change.
-This course is a prerequisite to Advanced Topics Calculus II.
+This course is a prerequisite to Advanced Topics Mathematics: Calculus II.

 Topics of study will include: